 The blocks most commonly used for on-grade foundations measure 4-inch thick x 8-inch wide x 16 inches long.
 There are also 2-inch-thick blocks, called patio blocks, which can be set on top of the thicker blocks when it’s necessary to raise one block even with the others.

-Tip: Please remove the grass under each solid-concrete block to present soil erosion.
+Tip: Please remove the grass under each solid-concrete block to prevent soil erosion.
 We recommend using 2-3” of gravel to cover the dirt.
 Use a hand tamper to compact the gravel and then place the block on top of it.

 Skid Foundation